-Brain scans show specific neuronal response to junk food when sleep-restrictedJune 10th, 2012 in Neuroscience /
+Brain scans show specific neuronal response to junk food when sleep-restrictedJune 10, 2012 in Medicine & Health / Neuroscience

 The sight of unhealthy food during a period of sleep restriction activated reward centers in the brain that were less active when participants had adequate sleep, according to a new study using brain scans to better understand the link between sleep restriction and obesity.